PBO’S Biodiversity activities is a carbon saving programme taking place within the grounds of Parklea Branching Out.

-Through the prgramme we are reducing the collective carbon footprint of Parklea and the wider Port Glasgow community through recycling, reducing waste and the re-use and upcycling of materials and textiles.
+Through these activities we are reducing the collective carbon footprint of Parklea and the wider Port Glasgow community through recycling, reducing waste and the re-use and upcycling of materials and textiles.

-Our workshops encourage partcipants to make low carbon food choices, raise awareness of the best ways to avoid food waste, reduce household waste and encourage more re-use recycling.
+Our biodiversity activities encourage partcipants to make low carbon food choices, raise awareness of the best ways to avoid food waste, reduce household waste and encourage more re-use recycling.

-Growing together also offers opportunities for people with learning disabilities to gain skills relevant to independent living and encourages greater integration and inclusion.
+These activities also offer opportunities for people with learning disabilities to gain skills relevant to independent living and encourages greater integration and inclusion.

 We are increasing the skills and confidence of marginalised people.
 Waste reduction activities help tackle poverty and gardening activities give access to fresh food, helping to decrease health inequalities.